TheLanguageArchive/RELISH-LMF/README.md

 Notice that some extensions depend on each other.
 See comments in the top of the Relax NG modules or Figure 2 in the LMF standard.

-Due to the use feature structures LMF is already easily extensible.
+Due to the use of feature structures LMF is already easily extensible.
 However, sometimes extensions of the object model are needed.
 Your own extensions can be declared in Relax NG (there is a good [online book](http://books.xmlschemata.org/relaxng/) by Eric van der Vlist) and added to the lexicon schema.
 To make your